bruceLstanton/securecrt-session-generator-for-cml/README.md

 - The source directory (SecureCRT_Session_Generator_For_CML) can be placed anywhere (it can be renamed if desired).

 ### Scripted Method
 - Execute install.bat from within the source directory.
-It will instantiate a virtual environment within the same directory and download/install all necessary Python packages.
+- install.bat will instantiate a virtual environment within the source directory and download/install all necessary Python packages within the environment.

 ### Manual Method
 - Open a command prompt/PowerShell session.